James H. Payne

-James Hardy Payne (born 1941) is an inactive senior United States District Judge in Oklahoma, sitting simultaneously on the federal courts for the Eastern, the Northern and the Western districts.
+James Hardy Payne (March 5, 1941 – December 2, 2025) was a United States district judge in Oklahoma, sitting simultaneously on the federal courts for the Eastern, the Northern and the Western districts.

-Background, education, and early career
+Life and career

-James Hardy Payne was born in 1941 and grew up in Lubbock, Texas.
-He received his Bachelor of Science degree from the University of Oklahoma in 1963.
-In 1966, he graduated from the University of Oklahoma College of Law with a Juris Doctor.
-From 1966 until 1970, he was on active duty in the United States Air Force.
+James Hardy Payne was born on March 5, 1941, in Lubbock, Texas.
+He graduated from Stamford High School in 1959.
+He attended the University of Oklahoma on a football scholarship, graduating in 1963.
+He graduated from the University of Oklahoma College of Law with a Juris Doctor in 1966.
+From 1966 until 1970, he was on active duty as a judge advocate general in the United States Air Force.
 He continued as an Air Force reservist from 1975 until 1992.

 From 1970 until 1973, Payne worked as an assistant United States attorney for the Eastern District of Oklahoma.
 In 1973, he entered private practice as lawyer for the firm of Sandlin and Payne, working as a partner to Robert Forney Sandlin (1934-2015), in Muskogee, Oklahoma.

-In 1988 Payne was appointed as a United States magistrate judge of the United States District Court for the Eastern District of Oklahoma, based in Muskogee.
+In 1988, Payne was appointed a United States magistrate judge of the United States District Court for the Eastern District of Oklahoma, based in Muskogee.

 Federal judicial service

 On September 4, 2001, President George W. Bush nominated Payne to a seat that simultaneously serves all three of the United States district courts in Oklahoma: the United States District Court for the Eastern District of Oklahoma, the United States District Court for the Northern District of Oklahoma and the United States District Court for the Western District of Oklahoma.
 The seat had been vacated by Judge Michael Burrage, who had resigned on March 1, 2001.
 Payne was confirmed on October 23, 2001, and received his commission the next day.
-Although Payne was jointly appointed to all three districts, he does not maintain chambers nor does he hear cases in the Western District of Oklahoma.
+Although Payne was jointly appointed to all three districts, he did not maintain chambers nor did he hear cases in the Western District of Oklahoma.
 He assumed senior status on August 1, 2017.

 Payne served as chief judge of the United States District Court for the Eastern District of Oklahoma from 2002 to 2017.